spectrumx/sds-code/sdk/docs/README.md

     reference_name: str = "my_spectrum_capture"
     local_dir: Path = Path(reference_name)
     sds.upload(
-        local_dir,                  # may be a single file or a directory sds_root=reference_name,    # files will be created under this virtual directory verbose=True,               # shows a progress bar (default) )
+        local_dir,  # may be a single file or a directory sds_path=reference_name,  # files will be created under this virtual directory verbose=True,  # shows a progress bar (default) )

     # download all files in a directory from the SDS
     local_downloads: Path = Path("sds-downloads")
     sds.download(
-        sds_root=reference_name,    # files will be downloaded from this virtual directory to=local_downloads,         # download to this location; will be created if needed overwrite=False,            # do not overwrite local existing files (default) verbose=True,               # shows a progress bar (default) )
+        sds_path=reference_name,  # files will be downloaded from this virtual directory to=local_downloads,  # download to this location; will be created if needed overwrite=False,  # do not overwrite local existing files (default) verbose=True,  # shows a progress bar (default) )
     ```